Acts 10, 15-17

 The people sent by Cornelius may have thought they were on a strange mission, but by acting in faith Cornelius and his household have played an essential role in extending the proclamation of good news to all humanity.

 You may, like Peter, be confused as to what course of action to take in a particular situation.
 Be open to the people you will encounter today, as they may well be acting as God’s agents, knowingly or otherwise, in pointing you towards the right answer.

-Conversely, you may have a day before you which seems very ordinary and does not contain any activities which appear significant.
+Conversely, you may have a day before you that seems very ordinary and does not contain any activities that appear significant.

 Remember that every new day is a gift from God and that you might be the person who makes all the difference for someone else, even by the simplest of actions.